 - 1. Project Title: - 2.
 Project Narrative: - 3.
 Funding amount requested: - 4.
-If your proposed project aligns with one or more of the grant priority areas referenced in section II(e) above, please list which area(s) and explain how your project fits that area: - 5.
+If your proposed project aligns with one or more of the grant priority areas referenced in section II(g) above, please list which area(s) and explain how your project fits that area: - 5.
 What types of cases will this project address (e.g., domestic, eviction, debt collection)? - 6.
 Is this project new?
 If not, how long has this project been in existence? - 7.
 If you have operated a project of this type in the past, please list statistical or other data that identifies the project's track record of success. - 8.
 What eligibility criteria will you apply to determine who will receive services through your project? - 9.
 How many people do you expect to serve through this project during the grant period? - 10.
 If there is a greater demand for project services than you can meet, what criteria will you use to prioritize who receives services? - 11.
-How will the project's results be evaluated? - 12.
+If you are proposing offering services at a self-help center, please list the district court self-help center location(s) and number of hours you would provide at the center on a monthly basis. - 12.
+If you are willing to provide remote legal services at district self-help centers throughout the state, please list the number of hours you would provide on a monthly basis. - 13.
+How will the project's results be evaluated? - 14.
 Have you ever received access to justice grant funds for this project in the past?
-If so, identify the year(s) in which funds were received. - 13.
-What is the total estimated cost for this project during the grant period from all funding sources? - 14.
-If this project will not be fully funded by ATJ grant funds, what are your other sources of funding for the project? - 15.
-Project budget breakdown in the chart below, list project totals for each category, using whole dollar amounts.
+If so, identify the year(s) in which funds were received, the number of persons served through the project in the relevant year. - 15.
+What is the total estimated cost for this project during the grant period from all funding sources? - 16.
+If this project will not be fully funded by ATJ grant funds, what are your other sources of funding for the project?

+17. Project budget breakdown - in the chart below, list project totals for each category, using whole dollar amounts.